Peanut Butter Cookie Recipe Using Shortening

 Using shortening in baking gives cookies a little different texture: lighter, fluffier with a crispier exterior.

-- Shortening has a higher melting point than butter, so cookie dough spreads less creating a fluffier cookie
+- Shortening has a higher melting point than butter, so cookie dough spreads less creating a fluffier cookie (unless you chill the butter dough before baking)

 - Shortening is 100% fat (where butter is around 80% fat and 20% water), so there is no increase in gluten production during baking which makes cookies more tender